AlexMarginean/dockerizedROSE/README.md

 The contained Dockerfile and scripts will build the ROSE compiler infrastructure, togheter with an example autotools project.
 ROSE is built in a docker container.
 The path to the example project inside the container is: /root/development/exampleRoseProject, while the path for the installed ROSE is: /home/ROSE/RoseInstallTree .
 Togheter with ROSE the container contains eclipse.
 ROSE is installed with gcc 4.8 and Boost 1.53 .

+Please feel free to contact us with any questions at : alexandru.marginean.13@ucl.ac.uk

 ### Requirements

 The current version support Linux and Mac OS X systems.
 We automatically detect your operating system, and check some of the hardware requirements.
 You should have at least 6GB RAM memory and 50GB available disk space on the phisic location of the docker container.
 By default the compilation of ROSE is done on 8 threads.
 Acording to the number of cores in your system you can increase / decrease this number: in ''Dockerfile'' find and replace ''-j8'' with ''-jx'', where x is the number of threads to be used by Make in building ROSE.
 This should be maximum the number of cores existing on your system.